bmlam/hello-world/README.md

-# hello-world - hook repos on my machine to GitHub
+# hello-world - connect local repositories to GitHub using ssh host alias
-My first-step project to get myself familiary with GitHub

-I just succeeded in configuring git on my Unix desktop to use my first github account as remote repository, not in the default way that is meant for new users who normally work with one single github remote.
+I first worked with local repository connected to a single github account using the default method.
+That means the remote URL is analogue to what you would enter into the browser address fieled.
 The default way saves new users a lot of configuration work.
-But in my case I plan to work with multiple github remotes / accounts, so I did this config exercise with my first account.
+But when one has to work with multiple github remotes / accounts, the game became a bit more complex.
+Basically one has to configure each remote account as ssh host alias on the local machine.

 These are the steps: